jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 ### 4.1) Jobs limitation

 By default, users are subject to resource quotas, which limit the total amount of CPU cores, RAM and GPUs that can be requested.
 These limits apply across all your active jobs combined, not just to individual jobs.
-Currently, **each user is limited to a maximum of 80 CPU cores, 300 GB of RAM, and 2 GPUs across all active jobs**.
+Currently, **each user is limited to a maximum of 80 CPU cores, 300 GB of RAM and 2 GPUs across all active jobs**.
 Additionally, **each individual job can run for a maximum of one week (24*7 hours)**.
 If the job exceeds this runtime, it will be automatically terminated by the system.
 If you believe your workload requires an exception to any of these limits, please [contact us](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) and describe your use case.